Auxiliary Forces: Years of Lead

 In the northern part of the kingdom, during the Years of Lead, the khaki-uniformed Auxiliary Forces were seen as a force of repression.
 In Fes, Nador and Casablanca, the Auxiliary Forces were accused of being responsible for several atrocities.
 Unlike the military, Auxiliary Forces barracks are typically located in the city center.
 They can be mobilized by the Governor or the Inspector General.

 By the early 80s, the Auxiliary Forces were hated by the population.
 They represented the authority in its most abusive, more brutal form.
 In addition to the repression of demonstrations, the Auxiliary Forces remained close and had daily contact with the street.
 They were everywhere: in the souks, the prefectures, hospitals, post offices, stadiums and even at the entrance of cinemas.
 Simply put, they were an essential part of the state surveillance / repression apparatus.

+Legal Framework and Institutional Reform

+The Auxiliary Forces are one of the oldest components of Morocco’s security apparatus.
+Their general organizational structure and the legal status of their personnel were substantially revised by Dahir No. 1.17.71 of 15 February 2018, which repealed the 1973 and 1976 directives that had previously regulated the corps.
+This reform was primarily intended to modernize the Auxiliary Forces, strengthen the central services of the two General Inspectorates, establish a mechanism for coordination and monitoring between them, and improve the statutory and professional status of their personnel.

 Administration

 In the prefectures, much of the administrative Makhzen is available to the mayors and governors.
-They are found today throughout Moroccan cities, often at the entrance of local administrations such as prefectures, but in strategic places such as busy streets and public gatherings where order must prevail.
+They are located throughout Moroccan cities, often at the entrance of local administrations such as prefectures.
+They also may be deployed at strategic locations such as busy streets and locations of mass public gatherings, where security is needed to maintain public order.